egorikas/egorikas.github.io/_posts/2018-04-19-problems-with-combining-attribute-routes-in-asp-dot-net-core.md

 ## Conclusion

-That’s all, thank you for you attention!
+That is all, thank you for you attention!